laverickdale/shared-to-do-list/MOBILE_INSTALLATION.md

-# 📱 How to Install Dale & Mick Tasks on Your Phone
+# 📱 How to Install LavTask on Your Phone

 This guide will help you install the **LavTask** app on your Android or iOS phone in simple steps.
 No coding knowledge needed!